 This is the advanced graduate-level theory course focused on randomized complexity and related topics taught by Mahdi Cheraghchi.
 Topics include various randomized algorithms, Randomized Complexity, Markov Chains, Random Walks, Expander Graphs, Pseudo-random Generators, and Hardness v.s.
 Randomness.

 Overall a rigorous course covering all background knowledge one might need to do research in the related fields.
 I'm grateful to be a teaching assistant for this course together with Neophytos Charalambides as an undergrad.

 This is the graduate-level algorithm course taught by Euiwoong Lee, which focuses on methods of designing and analyzing approximation algorithms, together with the theoretical background on showing the hardness of approximation.
 Topics include Covering, Clustering, Network Design, and CSP.
 We also discussed Lasserre (SoS) Hierarchy, Unique Game Conjecture, and Probabilistic Checkable Proofs.

-This is one of the most exciting courses I have taken: algorithmic design, hardness of approximation and fancy topics such as SoS hierarchy, PCP, UGC are all fun to learn, especially the approximated complexity theory part.
+This is one of the most exciting courses I have taken: algorithmic design, hardness of approximation, and fancy topics such as SoS hierarchy, PCP, and UGC are all fun to learn, especially the approximated complexity theory part.

 Functional Analysis (MATH602)

 This is the graduate-level functional analysis course taught by Joseph Conlon.
 The focus of this course is rather standard, including Banach and Hilbert Spaces Theory, Bounded Linear, Compact, and Self-Adjoint Operators Theorem, Representation, Hahn-Banach, Open Mapping Theorem, and Spectral Theory.
 We also covered some point-set topology along the way.